aristanetworks/openmgmt/contributing/content-style-guide.md

 ## A Note Regarding Tooling

 The small amount of time it takes to incorporate the tooling listed in the README and integrating it into your environment will pay dividends for you and your co-authors.
 Run your linter frequently.
-Real text editors (i.e.: emacs and vim variants) provide the ability to fully integrate linting into the workflow, such that you can see issues as you're writing.
+Text editors commonly provide the ability to fully integrate linting into the workflow, such that you can see issues as you're writing.

 If your text editor supports it, you are encouraged to enable the [EditorConfig](https://editorconfig.org/) feature to make your editor "do the right thing" by default.
 An editorconfig file has been provided in this repository that is